-An introduction to probability theory, with finite, discrete and continuous sample spaces.
+Introduction to probability theory, with finite, discrete and continuous sample spaces.
 Random variables: the standard elementary distributions including the binomial, Poisson and normal distributions.
-Sampling distributions: with emphasis on those derived from the normal distribution: t, X^2 and F. Estimation of parameters: the methods of moments and maximum likelihood and confidence interval estimation.
+Sampling distributions: with emphasis on those derived from the normal distribution: t, $\chi^2$ and F Estimation of parameters: the methods of moments and maximum likelihood and confidence interval estimation.
 The standard test of statistical hypotheses, and, where appropriate, the powers of such tests.
-An introduction to regression and the bivariate normal distribution:
+An introduction to regression and the bivariate normal distribution.

-10.361 Statistics SE F L11/2T1/2
+10.361 Statistics SE